MAT334A/lecture-notes/src/contributing/online_editing.md

 ![](./clicking_commit.png)

- * If you would like to make your changes publicly available without applying them to the published copy of the book, select "create a pull request" prior to committing.
+ * If you would like to make your changes publicly available without applying them to the published copy of the notes, select "create a pull request" prior to committing.

 ![](./clicking_create_pr.png)